A Riemannian conjugate subgradient method for nonconvex and nonsmooth optimization on manifolds

 \section{Conclusions}

 This paper proposes a conjugate gradient-type method for minimizing a class of nonconvex and nonsmooth functions on Riemannian manifolds, called the Riemannian semismooth conjugate subgradient method (RSSCSM).
 To the best of our knowledge, the RSSCSM is the first conjugate subgradient method for solving semismooth optimization problems on Riemannian manifolds.
 Thanks to the carefully customized search direction and line search, the RSSCSM enjoys the advantages of low computational complexity and storage requirements, as well as the monotonically nonincreasing objective function value sequence.
 We establish the global convergence of the proposed method under some reasonable assumptions.
 Numerical experiments demonstrate the efficiency of the proposed method.
-The development of an accelerated version of the RSSCSM based on the second-order information of semismooth function on Riemannian manifolds should be considered in future work.
+An interesting direction for future work is to develop an accelerated version of RSSCSM based on second-order information of semismooth functions on Riemannian manifolds.